joshuaehill/jitterentropy-library/PR.md

 		- Cause `jent_cache_size()` to return the cache size, rather than `jent_cache_size_roundup`, which returned the nearest power of 2 above the cache size.
 		- By default (in the absence of guidance in flags or a compiled-in macro) allocate approximately 8*cache_size for the jent_memaccess() noise source.
 			- This size forces most memory updates to resolve to RAM I/O.
-			- This is consistent with the Worked Example presented.
+			- This is consistent with the Worked Examples presented.
 2. Conditioning:
 	- Make it more clear what data is primary noise source output vs additional noise source output vs supplemental data.
 	- Split `jent_hash_time()` into two functions